iveksl2/bball/analysis/home_crt_adv_analysis.md

 ### Which Half Scores mores points?
 ![plot of chunk half_analysis](figure/half_analysis-1.png)
-  * *ANSWER: Despite a team's being in foul trouble counter intuitively within 2nd half slightly less points are scored*
+  * *Analysis: Despite a team's being in foul trouble counter intuitively within 2nd half slightly less points are scored*

 ### What % of games go into overtime?